alexa-samples/skill-sample-python-highlowgame/instructions/4-testing.md

 3. Enable Testing by activating the **Test is disabled for this skill** slider.
 It should be underneath the top navigation menu.
 Enabling should change it to read **Test is enabled for this skill**.

 4. To validate that your skill is working as expected, invoke your skill from the **Alexa Simulator**.
 You can either type or click and hold the mic from the input box to use your voice.
 	1. **Type** "Open" followed by the invocation name you gave your skill in [Step 1](./1-voice-user-interface.md).
-For example, "Open hello world".
+For example, "Open high low game".
 	2. **Use your voice** by clicking and holding the mic on the side panel and saying "Open" followed by the invocation name you gave your skill.
 	3. **If you've forgotten the invocation name** for your skill, revisit the **Build** panel on the top navigation menu and select **Invocation** from the sidebar to review it.